Ultra-Low-Dimensional Prompt Tuning via Random Projection: Abstract

 \section{Abstract}

-Large language models achieve state-of-the-art performance but are costly to fine-tune due to their size.
-Parameter-efficient fine-tuning methods, such as prompt tuning, address this by reducing trainable parameters while maintaining strong performance.
-However, prior methods tie prompt embeddings to the model’s dimensionality, which may not scale well with larger LLMs and more customized LLMs.
-In this paper, we propose Ultra-Low-dimensional Prompt Tuning (ULPT), which optimizes prompts in a low-dimensional space (e.g., 2D) and use a random but frozen matrix for the up-projection.
-To enhance alignment, we introduce learnable shift and scale embeddings.
-ULPT drastically reduces the trainable parameters, e.g., 2D only using 2\% parameters compared with vanilla prompt tuning while retaining most of the performance across $21$ NLP tasks.
-Our theoretical analysis shows that random projections can capture high-rank structures effectively, and experimental results demonstrate ULPT’s competitive performance over existing parameter-efficient methods.\footnote{Our code is available at \url{https://github.com/MANGA-UOFA/ULPT}}
+Large language models achieve state-of-the-art performance but are increasingly costly to fine-tune.
+Prompt tuning is a parameter-efficient fine-tuning method that addresses parameter-efficiency by learning prompt embeddings, but these embeddings are typically tied to the model’s hidden dimensionality, limiting parameter saving.
+In this paper, we propose Ultra-Low-dimensional Prompt Tuning (ULPT), a simple yet effective method that optimizes prompts in a low-dimensional space (e.g., 2D) and uses a frozen random matrix for up-projection.
+ULPT can achieve 98\% reduction in the training parameters compared to vanilla prompt tuning while preserving performance.
+Our extensive experiments across over 20 NLP tasks demonstrate that ULPT consistently outperforms recent parameter-efficient tuning methods using significantly fewer parameters, making it well-suited as a storage-efficient framework for massive LLM customization.\footnote{Our code is available at \url{https://github.com/MANGA-UOFA/ULPT}}